GNTC uses the COMPASS test for admission and placement.

 On-line web sites can be helpful.
 If you don’t have a computer, you can use one at a public library.
 Some of the testing centers may also have free computer time.
 Their phone numbers are above.
 Click on this link to see a copy of the Study Guide and a list of the web sites that include both practice tests and tutorials.

-What if I need special ADA accommodations for taking the test?
+What if I need accommodations because of a disability or disorder when taking the placement test?

 - Whitfield Murray Campus, Kevan Watkins